jenn-if-err/GCP/README.md

 # GCP Compute Instance Provisioning

 Terraform module for spinning up multiple GCP compute instances.
-Built this to test quota limits and demonstrate IaC practices.

 ## What it does